-Note: Put a bookmark on this concept because we’re going to circle back to it in just a minute.
+Note: Put a bookmark on this concept because we’re going to follow up with it in just a minute.

 YouTube Earnings F.A.Qs

 - How much money do YouTubers make per view?
-Price per view varies based on the content of the video and how much advisors are willing to pay for an ad.
+Price per view varies based on the video's content and how much advisors are willing to pay for an ad.
 Multi-sources report that between $0.10 to $0.30 per view is possible.

 - How much do YouTubers make every 1000 video views?
 User report between 8 and 30 dollars per thousand views.

 - How many views do you need to get paid on YouTube?
 You need to have 4,000 hours of watch time and 1000 subscribers to begin monetizing a channel.